 Café du Monde is a legendary institution in New Orleans serving the heavenly combo of coffee and beignets.
 Operating since 1862, their signature Chicory Coffee is hands down one of the best cold brew coffee grounds options.

-The practice of adding chicory root – the root of a special type of endive – to coffee was started in the civil war era when coffee supplies ran short.
+The practice of adding chicory root – the root of a special type of endive – to coffee was started in the Civil War era when coffee supplies ran short.
 The taste is distinctive and the chicory helps to cut the bitterness of the coffee nicely.

 The distinctive sweet and smoky flavor isn’t for everyone.